Code Graph Renso Subscribe

 list · deps · rdeps

 Walk entities by kind, then trace forward or reverse dependencies.
+Add --with-provenance for bounded relation evidence with file/line snippets.

 code_graph list --kind function --limit 20